FORMOSAN SUBTERRANEAN TERMITE

 Other UF/IFAS termite experts, including Rudolf Scheffrahn, Phil Koehler and Faith Oi, contribute to the UF/IFAS effort to research destructive structural termites of all types, update industry professionals, and educate Florida residents, particularly property owners.

 What Can YOU Do About It?
 If you own a home or any other structure in Florida, educate yourself about the Formosan subterranean termite, the threat it poses to structures in this state, and options for protecting your investment.
-You can learn more in the feature story posted to the Bug Week website.
+You can learn more in the posted to the Bug Week website.

 For more information about the Formosan subterranean termite, see this “Featured Creatures” document produced by the UF/IFAS Department of Entomology and Nematology.